Kos Minar: Characteristics

 Kos Minars are solid round pillars, around 30 ft in height, on a masonry platform built with bricks and plastered over with lime.
 They are not identical.
 As milestones, they were an important part of communication and travel.

 History

 Maurya period

 In the third century BC, emperor Ashoka improved existing routes linking his capital city Pataliputra to Dhaka in the east and Kabul via Peshawar in the west and further to Balkh.
-These routes had landmarks in the form of mud pillars, trees or even wells to guide commuters.
+These routes had landmarks in the form of mud pillars, trees or wells to guide commuters.

 Sur period

-The 16th-century Pashtun ruler Sher Shah Suri introduces improved brick pillars plastered over with lime at every kos.
-The minars thus came to be called as kos minars.
+The 16th-century Pashtun ruler Sher Shah Suri introduced improved brick pillars plastered over with lime at every kos.
+The minars thus came to be called as Kos minars.

 Mughal period

 Abul Fazl recorded in Akbar Nama that in the year 1575 AD, Akbar issued an order that, at every kos on the way from Agra to Ajmer, a pillar or a minar should be erected for the comfort of the travelers.
 In addition, many caravanserais (roadside inns) were built for travelers.
 Later emperors such as Shah Jahan continued to add to the network of Kos Minars.
 In the Mughal period, there were around 600 minars.
 In the north, they were extended as far as Peshawar and in the east to Bengal via Kannauj.